zifengtian1990/milab.github.io/README.md

 # milab-site
-A lab website based on Hugo and Academia theme
+A lab website based on Hugo and Academia theme.
-Before submitting to GitHub, run hugo!